You Watched In Silence Book Review A Sharp Paranaormal Thriller

 Rating & Recommendations

-This was an enjoyable read for me, and I’m looking forward to what H. Lee Justine does next.
+You Watched in Silence iss an enjoyable read for me, and I’m looking forward to what H. Lee Justine does next.
 This would be perfect for readers who enjoy twisty, moody, dark thrillers packed with punch social commentary, a queer main character full of mystique and wit, and an ending that will shock you.

 Join The Conversation